dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 where d(s,\cdot)is the distance map for the respective event area, w(\cdot) is an optional concave function (i.e., w(t+u)\leq w(t)+w(u)) that is strictly increasing at zero with w(t)=0 if and only if t=0, N is the size of the domain, and p is a user chosen parameter for the L_{p} norm.
 The default choice of p=2 corresponds to a Euclidean average, p=1 is a simple average of the difference in distance maps, and the limiting case of p=\infty gives the maximum difference between the two distance maps and is called the Hausdorff distance, denoted as H(A,B), and is the metric that motivated the development of Baddeley’s \Delta metric.
 A typical choice, and the only available with MET, for w(\cdot) is w(t)=\min\{t,c\}, where c is a user-chosen constant with c=\infty meaning that w(\cdot) is not applied.
 This choice of w(\cdot) provides a cutoff for distances beyond the pre-specified amount given by c.

-In terms of distance maps, Baddeley’s \Delta is the L_{p} norm of the top left panel in Figure [Fig4_Grid-Stat] provided c=\infty.
-If 0<c<\infty, then the distance maps in the bottom row of Figure [Fig3_Grid-Stat] would be replaced by c wherever they would otherwise exceed c before calculating their absolute differences in the top left panel of Figure [Fig4_Grid-Stat].
+In terms of distance maps, Baddeley’s \Delta is the L_{p} norm of the top left panel in :numref:`grid_stat_fig4` provided c=\infty.
+If 0<c<\infty, then the distance maps in the bottom row of :numref:`grid_stat_fig3` would be replaced by c wherever they would otherwise exceed c before calculating their absolute differences in the top left panel of :numref:`grid_stat_fig4`.

 The range for BADDELEY and HAUSDORFF is 0 to infinity, with a score of 0 indicating a perfect forecast.